foundational-networks/PEEL/Benchmark/README.md

 **Note:** These instructions are based on Gloo commit: `661af9d17afbd6b71476097e79e0945d3db9286a`.

-Return to the Gloo directory in the PEEL repository (`PEEL/Benchmark/`).
+Now, return to the Gloo directory in the PEEL repository (`PEEL/Benchmark/gloo`).
 Then compile Gloo using the following commands:

 ```bash
 mkdir build_bench